 She celebrated her 21st birthday with a socially distanced buffet outside her parents' house - "not just any buffet, an M&S buffet!" - after going into lockdown on her return from the T20 World Cup in Australia.

-Lancashire's Ecclestone was one of the standout bowlers of the tournament, taking eight wickets at an average of 6.
+Lancashire's Ecclestone was one of the standout bowlers of the tournament, taking eight wickets at an average of 6.12 and with an economy rate of just 3.23.

 She is now the first England bowler since Anya Shrubsole in 2016, and the first spinner since Danielle Hazell five years ago, to become world number one.